HomeArticlesGuideRecipe Math Guide

 Divide the target servings by the original servings to get a scaling factor, then multiply every ingredient quantity by that factor.
 For a recipe that serves 6 scaled down to 2, the factor is 2 ÷ 6 = 0.333, so 3 cups of flour becomes 1 cup and 2 teaspoons of salt becomes about 0.67 teaspoons.
 The [Recipe Scaling Calculator](/recipe-scaling-calculator/) computes this factor instantly for any original-to-target servings ratio, so you only need to do the multiplication once per ingredient.

-Some ingredients do not scale linearly the way flour and sugar do.
-Leavening agents like baking soda and baking powder, spices, and salt often need less than a straight multiplication when a recipe is doubled or tripled, because their effect compounds rather than scaling proportionally with volume.
-Cooking times and pan sizes also do not scale linearly — a cake batter tripled into one giant pan will bake unevenly compared to the original recipe.
+Some ingredients don't scale linearly the way flour and sugar do.
+Leavening agents like baking soda and baking powder, spices, and salt often need less than a straight multiplication when a recipe is doubled or tripled, because their effect compounds instead of scaling proportionally with volume.
+Cooking times and pan sizes don't scale linearly either.
+A cake batter tripled into one giant pan will bake unevenly compared to the original recipe.
 Use the [Recipe Scaling Calculator](/recipe-scaling-calculator/) for the base ingredient math, but adjust leavening, spice, and bake time by taste and experience on large scale-ups.

-For home cooking, cost per serving typically means only the ingredient cost divided by the number of servings, since utilities and labor are not usually tracked at home.
-For example, a recipe with $18 of total ingredient cost that yields 6 servings costs $3.00 per serving.
+For home cooking, cost per serving usually means the ingredient cost divided by the number of servings, since utilities and labor rarely get tracked at home.
+A recipe with $18 of total ingredient cost that yields 6 servings costs $3.00 per serving.
 The [Recipe Cost Calculator](/recipe-cost-calculator/) sums the cost of every ingredient you enter and divides by total servings to give this per-serving figure.
-If you are running a food business, see the [Restaurant Food Cost Percentage Calculator](/food-cost-percentage-calculator/) for a version that also accounts for target margins.
+If you're running a food business, see the [Restaurant Food Cost Percentage Calculator](/food-cost-percentage-calculator/) for a version that also accounts for target margins.

 Divide the total cost of the container by its total volume or weight to get a per-unit cost, then multiply by the quantity used.
 A 48-fluid-ounce (96-tablespoon) bottle of oil costing $6.99 works out to about $0.073 per tablespoon, so 2 tablespoons cost roughly $0.15.
-This unit-cost method applies to any packaged ingredient — flour by the pound, spices by the ounce, or eggs by the dozen — and is the correct way to enter partial-container costs into the [Recipe Cost Calculator](/recipe-cost-calculator/).
+This unit-cost method applies to any packaged ingredient, flour by the pound, spices by the ounce, eggs by the dozen, and it's the correct way to enter partial-container costs into the [Recipe Cost Calculator](/recipe-cost-calculator/).

-Baker's percentage expresses every ingredient in a bread formula as a percentage of the total flour weight, with flour itself always set to 100% as the baseline.
+Baker's percentage expresses every ingredient in a bread formula as a percentage of the total flour weight, with flour set to 100% as the baseline.
 If a formula calls for 500 grams of flour and 350 grams of water, the water is expressed as 350 ÷ 500 = 70% hydration.
-This system lets bakers scale a formula to any batch size — or compare two very different formulas — just by looking at the percentages, without needing to recalculate ratios from scratch.
+This lets bakers scale a formula to any batch size, or compare two very different formulas, just by looking at the percentages, without recalculating ratios from scratch.
 The [Baker's Percentage Calculator](/bakers-percentage-calculator/) handles this conversion for any list of ingredients relative to your flour weight.

-Hydration percentage is one specific application of baker's percentage — it is simply the water's baker's percentage, calculated as water weight divided by flour weight.
+Hydration percentage is one specific application of baker's percentage.
+It's simply the water's baker's percentage, calculated as water weight divided by flour weight.
 Baker's percentage as a whole covers every ingredient in the formula, including salt, yeast, sugar, and fat, each expressed relative to the 100% flour baseline.
 The [Pizza Dough Hydration Calculator](/pizza-dough-hydration-calculator/) is a focused tool for the water-to-flour relationship specifically, while the [Baker's Percentage Calculator](/bakers-percentage-calculator/) handles a full multi-ingredient formula.

-Baker's percentage is most useful for yeasted bread and pizza dough, where the flour-to-water-to-leavening relationship directly determines texture and rise.
-It is less commonly applied to cakes, cookies, and pastries, which rely more heavily on precise ratios of fat, sugar, and eggs relative to each other rather than to flour alone.
-That said, nothing prevents you from expressing any formula as percentages of flour weight using the [Baker's Percentage Calculator](/bakers-percentage-calculator/) — it can be a useful way to compare two cookie recipes even if it is not the traditional convention for that category.
+Baker's percentage works best for yeasted bread and pizza dough, where the flour-to-water-to-leavening relationship directly determines texture and rise.
+It's less commonly applied to cakes, cookies, and pastries, which rely more heavily on precise ratios of fat, sugar, and eggs relative to each other rather than to flour alone.
+That said, nothing stops you from expressing any formula as percentages of flour weight using the [Baker's Percentage Calculator](/bakers-percentage-calculator/), and it can be a useful way to compare two cookie recipes even outside the traditional convention for that category.

-No — hydration percentage stays constant when you scale a bread recipe up or down, because it is a ratio, not an absolute quantity.
-Doubling a recipe with 500 grams of flour and 350 grams of water (70% hydration) to 1,000 grams of flour means you also double the water to 700 grams, keeping the ratio at exactly 70%.
+You don't.
+Hydration percentage stays constant when you scale a bread recipe up or down, because it's a ratio, not an absolute quantity.
+Doubling a recipe with 500 grams of flour and 350 grams of water (70% hydration) to 1,000 grams of flour means doubling the water to 700 grams too, keeping the ratio at exactly 70%.
 Use the [Recipe Scaling Calculator](/recipe-scaling-calculator/) to scale the flour and water weights together, then confirm the hydration held steady with the [Pizza Dough Hydration Calculator](/pizza-dough-hydration-calculator/).

-Rounding matters more for small quantities because the relative error is larger — rounding 0.083 teaspoons up to 1/8 teaspoon is a 50% increase, whereas rounding 3.02 cups down to 3 cups is negligible.
+Rounding matters more for small quantities because the relative error runs larger.
+Rounding 0.083 teaspoons up to 1/8 teaspoon is a 50% increase, whereas rounding 3.02 cups down to 3 cups barely registers.
 For strongly flavored ingredients like cayenne, cinnamon, or yeast, round to the nearest practical fraction (1/8, 1/4, 1/2 teaspoon) rather than a precise decimal, and taste-adjust if the scaling factor is large.
 The [Recipe Scaling Calculator](/recipe-scaling-calculator/) gives you the exact decimal value so you can decide how to round each ingredient based on how sensitive it is.

 A single 12-inch pizza typically uses 250-280 grams of dough before toppings, though this varies with desired crust thickness and style.
 Using 62% hydration as an example, a dough ball of 260 grams breaks down to roughly 160 grams of flour and 100 grams of water, plus small amounts of salt and yeast.
 The [Pizza Dough Hydration Calculator](/pizza-dough-hydration-calculator/) works forward from your flour and water weights to total dough weight, so you can check whether your recipe produces enough dough for the number and size of pizzas you want.

 The most common cause is under-counting ingredients that seem too small to matter, like oil, spices, or condiments, which add up faster than most people assume.
-Another common cause is entering a full-package price instead of the price for the quantity actually used — for example, entering $4.99 for a whole bag of rice when the recipe only calls for one cup of it.
+Another common cause is entering a full-package price instead of the price for the quantity actually used, entering $4.99 for a whole bag of rice when the recipe only calls for one cup of it, say.
 Double-check that every ingredient in the [Recipe Cost Calculator](/recipe-cost-calculator/) reflects the cost of the quantity used, not the cost of the container it came from.

 Related Articles